iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 DVC Experiments build on basic semantics of <abbr>DVC projects</abbr>.
 This means that minimal formalities are required.

-`dvc exp init` lets you onboard any existing data science project to use DVC Experiments without having to worry about bootstrapping DVC manually.
-This creates a simple `dvc.yaml` file for you, as well as other other
+`dvc exp init` lets you quickly onboard an existing data science project to use DVC Experiments, without having to worry about bootstrapping DVC manually.
+You can either supply a `command` to execute your experiments or use the `--interactive` flag (`-i`) to be prompted for that and other optional customizations.
-<abbr>metafiles</abbr> with sane default values.
-For more control
-`dvc exp init --interactive` (or `-i`) will prompt you with a few simple questions to populate the aforementioned DVC metafiles.

-One of the important steps this takes care of is to [codify a pipeline] (even if it has a single <abbr>stage</abbr> that represents your entire process).
-Other typical preparation step are to write (or update) a structured
-<abbr>parameters</abbr> file, and to track <abbr>metrics</abbr> output by your
-code or ML models.
+This creates a simple `dvc.yaml` file for you.
+It uses sane default locations for your project's <abbr>dependencies</abbr> (data, parameters, source code) and
+<abbr>outputs</abbr> (ML models or other artifacts, <abbr>metrics</abbr>, etc.)
+-- which you can customize via `-i` or other options of `dvc exp init`.

-You can review these files and commit them to Git to begin using DVC Experiments quickly.
-Now you can move on to [running your experiments][run].
+You can review the results (and commit them to Git) to begin using DVC Experiments.
+Now you can move on to [running your experiments][run] (next).

 [codify a pipeline]: /doc/user-guide/project-structure/pipelines-files